DoniaEsawi/jobs/README.md

 ### Create the environment variable file from the template:

 `$ cp .env.dist .env` and fill any pertinent environment variables into the newly created `.env`.
+See an active contributor for a list of existing environment variables you may need for development.

 ### Set up the host computer.